Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

+Proofs of the preceding results are provided in Section \ref{sec:pf-dN1}.
+For finite networks, we immediately obtain:

 The proof of Proposition \ref{prop:weak-isom-finite} will follow from the proof of Theorem \ref{thm:dN1}.
 In fact, an even stronger result is true: weak isomorphism of Types I and II coincide for compact networks as well.
-We present the statement below, and dedicate Section \ref{sec:cpt-weak-isom} to its proof.

-\begin{restatable}[Weak isomorphism in $\Ncom$]{theorem}{wisomcpt} Let $X,Y \in \Ncom$.
-Then $X$ and $Y$ are Type II weakly isomorphic if and only if $X$ and $Y$ are Type I weakly isomorphic, i.e. there exists a set $V$ and surjections $\ph_X:V \r X,\; \ph_Y:V \r Y$ such that:
+We present this statement in Section \ref{sec:cpt-weak-isom}.
+By virtue of this latter result, we will use the notation \gls{congw} without I/II qualifiers to mean Type I weak isomorphism between compact networks.